huskywithoutmakeup/SQLVec/README.md

 ````
 .
-├── Scripts            # Unified scripts for all query variants and optimization strategies across databases
-├── dataload           # Loading of datasets and indexes
+├── dataload           # the process of loading datasets and indexes
 ├── SQLvec-db  		   # SQLvec framework implemented on DuckDB, including specific query examples
 ├── SQLvec-pg  		   # SQLvec framework implemented on PostgreSQL, including specific query examples
-└── others             # more details
+└── others             # More details implemented across additional databases, including kuzudb, mariadb
 ````

 __See each folder for more information.__